 #ReclaimTheLane | An Exposé into the H.O.V Lane

-If you have any experience at all driving throughout Nashville you have seen our H.O.V (High Occupancy Vehicle) lanes.
+If you have any experience at all driving throughout Nashville, you have seen our H.O.V (High Occupancy Vehicle) lanes.
 H.O.V lanes have been in use in the state of Tennessee since 1993.
-H.O.V lanes were instituted, “to promote ridesharing in order to reduce congestion on urban interstates.
-The central concept for H.O.V lanes is to move more people rather than more cars.” as stated by the Tennessee Department of Transportation.
+They were instituted, "to promote ridesharing in order to reduce congestion on urban interstates.
+The central concept for H.O.V lanes is to move more people rather than more cars." as stated by the Tennessee Department of Transportation.

 H.O.V lanes serve as a great asset to our highway transportation system when properly utilized.
 Through implementing these lanes freeway efficiency increases, moving more people in fewer vehicles than that of neighboring lanes.
-H.O.V lanes provide reliability, helping express buses, carpools and vanpools stick to their schedules.
+H.O.V lanes provide reliability by helping express buses, carpools and vanpools stick to their schedules.

 Lastly, whenever the total number of car trips goes down, less of a burden is placed on the environment.
 The potential benefit these lanes can bring are incredible but are rendered useless when abused and unregulated.